(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Human and AI Irrationality

 \subsection{Human-AI Interaction with Irrational Machines}

-Artificial agents are becoming more and more integrated into our lives, and the frequency of human-AI interactions is quickly rising \shortcite{amershi_2019}.
-Therefore, it is important to understand how the rationality of these artificial agents impact the interaction; at the same time, it is worth noting that this relationship is bidirectional: the behaviour of machines and humans will each impact the other, and it is this co-behaviour that required a deep understanding \cite{rahwan_2019}.
-Small errors in the algorithm or data may have large unpredictable effects on society, and could even have the potential to alter the social fabric \cite{rahwan_2019}.
+Artificial agents are becoming more and more integrated into our lives, and the frequency of human-AI interactions is quickly rising \shortcites{amershi_2019}\citep{amershi_2019}.
+Therefore, it is important to understand how the rationality of these artificial agents impact the interaction.
+At the same time, it is worth noting that this relationship is bidirectional: the behaviour of machines and humans will each impact the other, and it is this co-behaviour that required a deep understanding \citep{rahwan_2019}.
+Small errors in the algorithm or data may have large unpredictable effects on society, and could even have the potential to alter the social fabric \citep{rahwan_2019}.
+As underlined by the field of AI safety, flaws in the design of AI systems may result in emergent behaviours that are potentially harmful and may pose a risk to society \shortcites{amodei_2016,hendrycks_2022}\citep{amodei_2016,hendrycks_2022}.

 Although the goal is often to create agents that are as close to perfectly rational as possible, humans may feel more comfortable in interactions with agents that are slightly irrational or unpredictable.
-This is particularly relevant with the widespread use of Large Language Models like ChatGPT.
+This is particularly relevant with the widespread use of LLMs like ChatGPT.
 On the other hand, artificial agents that are less rational may be perceived as untrustworthy or incompetent.
-The discrepancy between an individual’s expectations and their perception of a smart system’s actions can lead to the human perceiving the system as irrational \shortcite{abadie_2019}.
-The threshold for losing trust in algorithms appears to be much lower than for humans - a phenomenon referred to as \textit{algorithmic aversion} \shortcite{dietvorst_2015}.
-Studies have looked at humans' perception of machines as an aid to decision-making \shortcite{binns_2018}, and have been shown in cases to amplify human biases \cite{glickman_2022}.
+The discrepancy between an individual’s expectations and their perception of a smart system’s actions can lead to the human perceiving the system as irrational \shortcites{abadie_2019}\citep{abadie_2019}.
+The threshold for losing trust in algorithms appears to be much lower than for humans - a phenomenon referred to as \textit{algorithmic aversion} \shortcites{dietvorst_2015}\citep{dietvorst_2015}.
+Studies have looked at humans' perception of machines as an aid to decision-making \shortcites{binns_2018}\citep{binns_2018}, and the use of machines has been shown in cases to amplify human biases \citep{glickman_2022}.